The only cure to travel addiction is to travel more, and that’s just a temporary fix.

 This Instagrammable destination has drawn me in with its pastel coloured houses and mountainous scenery.
-As Colombia is quite accessible from North America (direct flights from NYC to Bogotá with United?
-Yes, please!)
-I’ll definitely want to tick off the country sometime while I’m living here.
+As Colombia is quite accessible from North America, I’ll definitely want to tick off the country sometime while I’m living here.

 Oh, Africa, that continent that has so far eluded my travels.
 I’ve wanted to visit South Africa (and the countries surrounding it) for a while now, but the distance has always been so far from my location that it’s never made it in to my travel plans.

 Still, I have resolved to get there someday.
 It may not be someday soon, but I’m determined not to leave it out.
 I really want to see the penguins and ocean in Cape Town, and also do a safari where I can go a little crazy getting wildlife shots with my DSLR.

 Seeing as my ultimate travel goal is to visit every continent, Antarctica is a place that I feel like I need to go.
 I actually have a strange obsession with ice and snow (weird, right?) and I honestly can’t think of anything more exciting than getting tons of amazing photos of icebergs, penguins, seals, and whales.

 Seeing as Antarctica is fairly expensive and difficult to get to, I’m putting this one off until the opportunity arises (basically when I have both the cash + time to do an Antarctica tour!).
 It may still be a few years away, but I’ve vowed to get there eventually.